Juvenal: Life

-Only one of these traditional biographies supplies a date of birth for Juvenal: it gives 55 CE, which most probably is speculation, but accords reasonably well with the rest of the evidence.
-Other traditions have him surviving for some time past the year of Hadrian's death (138 CE).
+Only one of these traditional biographies supplies a date of birth for Juvenal: it gives AD 55, which most probably is speculation, but accords reasonably well with the rest of the evidence.
+Other traditions have him surviving for some time past Hadrian's death in 138.
 Some sources place his death in exile, others have him being recalled to Rome (the latter of which is considered more plausible by contemporary scholars).
 If he was exiled by Domitian, then it is possible that he was one of the political exiles recalled during the brief reign of Nerva.

 It is impossible to tell how much of the content of these traditional biographies is fiction and how much is fact.
 Large parts clearly are mere deduction from Juvenal's writings, but some elements appear more substantial.
 Juvenal never mentions a period of exile in his life, yet it appears in every extant traditional biography.
 Many scholars think the idea of his exile to be a later invention, made up to show how much his works offended others.
 However the Satires do display some knowledge of Egypt and Britain, and it is thought that this gave rise to the tradition that Juvenal was exiled.
-Others, however—particularly Gilbert Highet—regard the exile as factual, and these scholars also supply a concrete date for the exile: 93 CE until 96, when Nerva became emperor.
+Others, however—particularly Gilbert Highet—regard the exile as factual, and these scholars also supply a concrete date for the exile: 93 to 96, when Nerva became emperor.
 They argue that a reference to Juvenal in one of Martial's poems, which is dated to 92, is impossible if, at this stage Juvenal was already in exile, or, had served his time in exile, since in that case, Martial would not have wished to antagonize Domitian by mentioning such a persona non grata as Juvenal.
 If Juvenal was exiled, he would have lost his patrimony, and this may explain the consistent descriptions of the life of the client he bemoans in the Satires.